 \subsection{Grid-based Joint Sparse Recovery}

-The problem of joint sparse frequency recovery concerned in this paper has been widely studied within the framework of CS, typically under the topic of DOA estimation.
-Since CS has been focused on signals that can be sparsely represented under a finite discrete dictionary, discretization/gridding of the frequency domain has become standard, or equivalently, the frequencies are assumed to lie on a fixed grid.
-Now recall the atomic $\ell_p$ norm, $p\in\lbra{0,1}$, in (\ref{formu:AL0}) and (\ref{formu:atomicnorm}).
-It is easy to show that, for $p\in\lbra{0,1}$, \equ{\norm{\m{Y}}_{\cA,p}=\inf\lbra{\sum_k \twon{\m{s}_k}^p: \m{Y}=\sum_k\m{a}\sbra{f_k}\m{s}_k, f_k\in\bT},} where $\m{s}_k\in\bC^{1\times L}$.
-As a result, the atomic $\ell_0$ norm (or the atomic norm) generalizes the $\ell_{2,0}$ norm (or the $\ell_{2,1}$ norm) in grid-based joint sparse recovery methods (see, e.g., \cite{malioutov2005sparse,hyder2010direction}) to the continuous frequency setting.
-It is worth noting that, since the grid-based methods rely on the ideal assumption that the true frequencies lie exactly on a fixed grid, we cannot expect exact frequency recovery when it fails unlike the continuous recovery technique studied in this paper.
-Moreover, even if the assumption holds, existing coherence or RIP-based analysis for the $\ell_{2,1}$-based joint sparse recovery is very conservative, compared to the results in this paper, due to the high coherence in the presence of a dense grid.
-Readers are referred to \cite{candes2013towards} for detailed discussions in the SMV case.
+The JSFR problem concerned in this paper has been widely studied within the CS framework, typically under the topic of DOA estimation.
+It has been popular in the past decade to assume that the true frequencies lie on a fixed grid since, according to conventional wisdom on CS, the signal needs to be sparsely represented under a finite discrete dictionary.
+Now recall the atomic $\ell_p$ norm in (\ref{formu:AL0}) and (\ref{formu:atomicnorm}) with $p=0$ and $1$, respectively, that can be written collectively as: \equ{\norm{\m{Y}}_{\cA,p}=\inf\lbra{\sum_k \twon{\m{s}_k}^p: \m{Y}=\sum_k\m{a}\sbra{f_k}\m{s}_k, f_k\in\bT}, } where $\m{s}_k\in\bC^{1\times L}$.
+Consequently, the atomic $\ell_0$ norm and the atomic norm can be viewed, respectively, as the continuous counterparts of the $\ell_{2,0}$ norm and the $\ell_{2,1}$ norm in grid-based joint sparse recovery methods (see, e.g., \cite{malioutov2005sparse,hyder2010direction}).
+It is worth noting that for the existing grid-based methods one cannot expect exact frequency recovery since in practice the true frequencies typically do not lie on the grid.
+Moreover, even if this on-grid assumption is satisfied, the existing coherence or RIP-based analysis in the discrete setting is very conservative, as compared to the results in this paper, due to high coherence in the case of a dense grid.
+Readers are referred to \cite{candes2013towards} for detailed discussions on the SMV case.